therohk/hiberium/README.md

 7. Explore the swagger api docs at `localhost:8080/hiberium/1.0/swagger-ui.html#`

+OR use local Docker:

+6. Raise the webapp and postgres containers with `docker-compose up -d`

-Start writing business logic and setup connection details in `application.properties`.
+Start writing business logic and setup connection details in `application-{env}.properties`.

 ---

 ### Upcoming Features

-1. Docker compose for webapp with local postgres container.

-2. Full support for spring mongo and elastic search client.
+1. Full support for spring mongo and elastic search client.

-3. Support for binary and blob data types.
+2. Support for binary and blob data types.

-4. Optional spring security integration with JWT tokens.
+3. Optional spring security integration with JWT tokens.

-5. Dependency ordering for sql create table statements.
+4. Dependency ordering for sql create table statements.

-6. Optional insert using form submission and lightweight browser.
+5. Optional insert using form submission and lightweight browser.

 ---